 Haley began at Ogden Publications in the Web Services team.
 Eventually she filled a job opening at Mother Earth Living, and combining her love of writing with her love of publishing has made for the perfect fit.
 She now works on four additional titles: Mother Earth News, Grit, Heirloom Gardener, and Capper’s Farmer, and she occasionally writes for all of them.
 She also edits the podcasts Mother Earth News and Friends and Community Chickens, as well as styles the cover photos for Mother Earth Living.

-Jessica Mitchell, Assistant Editor
+Jessica Mitchell, Associate Editor

 Jessica joined the editorial staff in 2017, and loves working for impactful magazines.
 She moved from Pennsylvania, her lifelong home, to Kansas, and quickly fell in love with the small towns and open skies — though she does miss the Pennsylvania mountains.
 Outside of editing, you can find Jessica hunkered in the library, binging on animated movies, wandering the Kansas trails, tinkering on the piano, or brewing tea by the liter.